temporalio/edu-interacting-with-workflows-java-code/exercises/async-activity-completion/README.md

 ## Part A: Retrieving the Task Token

-1. Open the `TranslationActivitiesActivitiesImpl.java` file in the `src/main/java/asyncactivitycompletion` subdirectory.
+1. Open the `TranslationActivitiesActivitiesImpl.java` file in the `src/main/java/asyncactivitycompletion` subdirectory
-1. In the `translateTerm()` method, add the line `ActivityExecutionContext context = Activity.getExecutionContext();` to get the current Execution Context of the Activity.
+1. In the `translateTerm()` method, add the line `ActivityExecutionContext context = Activity.getExecutionContext();` to get the current Execution Context of the Activity
 1. Add a call to `getTaskToken()` from the `context` object above and store it in a `byte []` named `taskToken`
-1. Uncomment the line below to convert the `taskToken` byte array to Base64.
+1. Uncomment the line below to convert the `taskToken` byte array to Base64
-1. Log the Task Token at `info` level using the `logger` object for later use.
-You will need to convert this to a new String.
+1. Log the value of the `encoded` variable, the Base64-encoded Task Token created by the previous step, at `info` level using the `logger` object
-1. Save the file.
+1. Save the file

 ## Part B: Set Your Activity to `doNotCompleteOnReturn()`